node-migrator-bot/Q-Oper8/README.md

 ## Benchmark Tests

-[Initial benchmark](https://groups.google.com/group/nodejs/browse_thread/thread/bffd501687f644e8?hl=en#) tests on a relatively low-powered, single CPU server showed a maximum sustained throughput of over 10,000 requests/actions per second.
+Benchmark tests on a relatively low-powered, single CPU server showed a maximum sustained throughput of over 90,000 requests/actions per second.
 This is the rate at which requests can be added to the queue without the queue growing or being exhausted.

-**Update: ** On a 4 X CPU AMD Opteron-based (2.1 GHz) server with 8Gb memory, running Ubuntu 10.10 server and Node.js 0.4.0:
+On a 4 X CPU AMD Opteron-based (2.1 GHz) server with 8Gb memory, running Ubuntu 10.10 server and Node.js 0.4.0:

-      1 child process:   6,000 requests/sec
+      1 child process:   19,580 requests/sec
-      2 child processes: 14,782 requests/sec
+      2 child processes: 40,540 requests/sec
-      3 child processes: 18,348 requests/sec
+      3 child processes: 59,920 requests/sec
-      4 child processes: 18,181 requests/sec
+      4 child processes: 90,630 requests/sec
+      5 child processes: 88,120 requests/sec
+      6 child processes: 85,570 requests/sec
+      7 child processes: 65,460 requests/sec
+      8 child processes: 63,200 requests/sec
+      9 child processes: 61,670 requests/sec
+     10 child processes: 60,730 requests/sec

 You can try out the benchmark tests for yourself: see *benchmark.js* which you will find in the */examples* directory of this repository.
+You'll also find the *benchmarkChildProc.js* file which will run in your child processes.
+Make sure you change the *childProcessPath* startup parameter in *benchmark.js* to the appropriate file path.

 You can adjust the queue-creation rate by changing the maximum queue batch size and creation loop interval parameters.
  I will be grateful for any results for your particular configuration.